the-goobers/dragonfly/README.md

 - `.hpp` for C++ headers

 ### folder structure
-- `root/include/` for header files
-- `root/src/` for implementation files
+- `./dragonfly/` for dragonfly engine headers and implementation
-- `root/libs/` for external libraries
+- `./libs/` for external libraries
-- `root/build/` for all buildsystem related things
+- `./build/` for all build system related things

 ### header guards
 ```cpp